MalloZup/suseforma/README.md

 # suseforma
-generic framework inspired from sumaform https://github.com/moio/sumaform Suseforma is a simplified generic sumaform version. (salt + terraform (libvirt-plugin)
+generic framework inspired from sumaform https://github.com/moio/sumaform Suseforma is a simplified generic sumaform version. (salt + terraform (libvirt-plugin), and should help you to learn create a template for your project

 https://github.com/dmacvicar/terraform-provider-libvirt